 These questions can help you get at the truth in any passage, process it, and learn from it.
-I use these 7 study questions in my own personal Bible study off and on, or when I am preparing to lead a group study.
+I use these 7 Bible study questions in my own personal study off and on, or when I am preparing to lead a group study.
 I highly recommend having a journal or notebook available to write down the answers you find in the text.
 Writing the answers to these questions can take your study and journaling deeper.
-I share more about what I do in my personal Bible reading routine over here.

 This is my own consolidation of a few different lists of questions to use in Bible study, that I have accumulated over the years.
 This has become my standard list I teach and use myself.
-There are other questions you could ask, or get more specific within each question, but this is a fairly all-encompassing list.
+There are other questions you could ask when studying the Bible, or get more specific within each question, but this is a fairly all-encompassing list.

 1. What is the author trying to communicate?
 (Original meaning and context.)